A week in Rome will cost you less than R 2,000.00.

 Not bad right?
 If you are frugal AF visiting Rome will cost you almost around the same as a budget trip to Krabi, Thailand.

 Do you have any tips for travelling to Rome on a budget?
 Sound off in the comments below!

-Want more travel inspiration for Italy?
+Want more travel inspiration for your trip to Rome?
 Check out my other posts: